Agent Modes

 Analyst

 Analyst mode is purpose-built for quantitative work.
-It runs on GPT-5.1 with high reasoning effort and is tuned specifically for data analysis tasks: exploring datasets, building queries, identifying trends, and producing charts.
+It runs on high reasoning effort and is tuned specifically for data analysis tasks: exploring datasets, building queries, identifying trends, and producing charts.
 If your work revolves around numbers and patterns, Analyst mode is worth trying before you reach for Deep Work.

 Choosing the Right Mode